Emily Theriault is special counsel in the Governmental Practice in the firm's Washington, D.C. office.

-Ms. Theriault has counseled clients regarding compliance with federal procurement statutes and regulations.
+Emily counsels clients regarding compliance with federal procurement statutes and regulations.
 Her experience includes:

-- Developing and implementing, as well as assessing and updating, government contracts compliance programs
+- developing and implementing, as well as assessing and updating, government contracts compliance programs;

-- Drafting Contractor Codes of Business Ethics and Conduct
+- drafting Contractor Codes of Business Ethics and Conduct;

-- Drafting government contracts policies, including policies addressing Organizational Conflicts of Interest; gifts, gratuities, bribes, and kickbacks; human trafficking; mandatory disclosure; non-retaliation; labor qualifications; procurement integrity; Foreign Military Financing; and truth in bidding and negotiations
+- drafting government contracts policies, including policies addressing Organizational Conflicts of Interest; gifts, gratuities, bribes and kickbacks; human trafficking; mandatory disclosure; non-retaliation; labor qualifications; procurement integrity; Foreign Military Financing; and truth in bidding and negotiations;

-- Training contractors on federal procurement compliance
+- training contractors on federal procurement compliance; and

-- Researching government contracts questions related to statutes and regulations
+- researching government contracts questions related to statutes and regulations.

 Government Contracts Litigation & Bid Protests

-- Law360, July 1, 2015
+- Law360, 10.17.2018